SiLeBAT/epi-lab-resources/DevelopersGuide/NgRx-Actions.md

     OpenDialogCA.type = '[Shared/Dialog] Open a confirmation dialog'

 ## Example <a name="exampleLink"></a>
 The example describes and app with some sample data which can be deleted from a sample list and an app bar.
 As a safe guard the user must confirm the deletion.
-The confirmation dialog is a reused shared component.
+The confirmation dialog is a reusable shared component.
+It uses a command/response pattern with the corresponding CA- and RA actions to demonstrate the usage of command actions.

 ### Folder structure
     shared (module)